Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/projects/stinkoman/_index.md

 type: "detailed-manual"
 date: 2023-01-02T00:00:00-04:00
 draft: false
+description: "Are you asking for a challenge!?
+In Godot!?"
 caption: |
     My newest project, a clone of the Homestar Runner game [Stinkoman 20X6](https://homestarrunner.com/stinkogame/).
     Written in Godot.